bencline1/Allpix_GaAs/doc/usermanual/installation.md

 Section [Initializing the dependencies](installation.md#initializing-the-dependencies).

-The core framework is compiled separately from the individual modules and Allpix² has therefore only one required dependency: ROOT 6 (versions below 6 are not supported)[^2].
-Please refer to ROOT installation[^9] for instructions on how to install ROOT.
+The core framework is compiled separately from the individual modules and Allpix² has therefore only two required external dependency:

+-   **ROOT 6** (versions below 6 are not supported)[^2].
+Please refer to ROOT installation[^9] for
+    instructions on how to install ROOT.
 ROOT has several components of which the GenVector package is required to run Allpix².
 This package is included in the default build.
+-   **Boost.Random 1.64.0** or later[^4]:
+    Random number generator and distribution library of the Boost project, used in order to get cross-platform portable, STL-compatible random number distributions.
+While STL random number generators are portable and guarantee to deliver the same random number sequence given the same seed, random distributions are not, and their implementation is platform-dependent leading to different simulation results with the same seed.
+    Since the implementation of some random distributions (most notably of `boost::normal_distribution`) has changed in the past, a recent version is required.

 For some modules, additional dependencies exist.
 For details about the dependencies and their installation see the module documentation in